 Please see our fees page for the breakdown of tuition and mandatory ancillary fees by program and semester for both domestic and international students

 Books & Supplies

-The estimated cost of books and supplies for 2015-2016 is approximately $1,700 for first year.
+The cost of books and supplies for Year 1 is approximately $1,700.
 This is the best information available at the time of publishing to the website and is subject to change.